Bisher 46 mal gespeichert

 I enjoy creating delicious simple meals, baking sourdough bread, playing with my animals, reading, living life, walking barefoot, and eating chocolate (oh, chocolate again...)

 And if it is not obvious by now, I am also a chocolatière :-) and an artist of various mediums, especially watercolour and terracotta clay.
+I also create healthy foods and crafty products which I sell at the regular monthly markets.

 Life is my palette...

-It is in the village of Mokatse.
+The place is in the village of Mokatse.
 You can visit the village and meet the local Batswana people.
 There are also a few other places close by that offer local experiences.

 I also have an area on my plot where the children of the village come sometimes to play and learn.
 Currently I am not open, but I can tell the kids to come and you can have fun with them, and teach them anything you wish to share.